 A few years ago I tasted a mature leaf despite my misgivings at Colorado forager Cattail Bob Seebeck’s house, only to discover that it was indeed too bitter to eat.
 Still, a forager in Colorado is a desperate forager indeed, for her warm seasons are short and the pickings slim compared to other regions.

-So last spring, hungry for green forage in April, I experienced a brief love affair with the scraggly yard rosettes of what I thought were prickly lettuce in Jim’s backyard in Aurora on Denver’s outskirts.
-It was early enough in spring that he had not yet sprayed the unwanted Asteraceae with yard poisons, so he invited me to scavenge what I could from the brown yard.
+So last spring, hungry for green forage in April, I experienced a brief love affair with the scraggly yard rosettes of prickly lettuce in Gregg’s parents’ backyard in Aurora on Denver’s outskirts.
+It was early enough in spring that they had not yet sprayed the unwanted Asteraceae with yard poisons, so they invited me to scavenge what I could.

 The specimens were still in their young, spring rosette forms, but the latex in the dandelion-like leaves and small prickles in a line along the underside of the leaf midvein helped to confirm that I’d found prickly lettuce.